Films 1960s

 Cast: George Lazenby, Diana Rigg, Telly Savalas

-True Grit – Wayne wins the Oscar as an eye-patched Marshal in a film already old-fashioned when it was releasedDirector: Henry Hathaway
+True Grit – Wayne wins the Oscar as an eye-patched Marshal in a film already old-fashioned when releasedDirector: Henry Hathaway

 Cast: John Wayne, Kim Darby, Glen Campbell